-Follow @VicParliament on Twitter to be informed when documents are tabled.
-Parliament’s website shows what documents were tabled.
-To find details, search the Votes and Proceedings or Hansard on our website, phone the Legislative Assembly Procedure Office on 03 9651 8563 or email firstname.lastname@example.org.
+Use Parliament’s website to see what documents were tabled.
+Search the Votes and Proceedings or Hansard for a full list.
+Use the tabled documents database for a list of documents available online.
+Or phone the Legislative Assembly Procedure Office on 03 9651 8563 or email email@example.com.

-The Parliament usually publishes tabled reports on its tabled documents database.
+The Parliament publishes tabled reports on its tabled documents database.

-The Legislative Assembly Procedure Office also has copies of parliamentary committee reports and reports by independent officers of Parliament.
-These are available to members of Parliament and their staff and, if stocks permit, to the public.
+Sometimes the Legislative Assembly Procedure Office has hardcopies available of parliamentary committee reports and reports by independent officers of Parliament.

 The Procedure Office is open to the public.
-Call 03 9651 8563 to check the availability of tabled documents.
+Call 03 9651 8563 or email firstname.lastname@example.org to check the availability of tabled documents.

 Many agencies also put copies of their reports on their own website after they have been tabled.
 You can also approach them directly, especially if you need a hard copy.